If You’re a Veteran, You Can Save 20% at the Online Military Exchange

-On average, exchanges provide about a 20% discount compared to commercial department stores when you factor in both the lower prices and the military’s exemption from state and local taxes, according to Military Advantage.
+On average, exchanges provide about a 20% discount compared to commercial department stores when you factor in both the lower prices and the military’s exemption from state and local taxes, according to websites like Military Advantage.

 This benefit was extended to veterans in 2017.
 Previously, access to military exchanges had been limited to active-duty military, veterans who retired from the military, Medal of Honor recipients, or those honorably discharged with a 100% disability rating due to service-connected injuries.